MicrosoftDocs/win32/desktop-src/SecBioMet/winbio-pool-constants.md

 - Winbio_types.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WINBIO\_POOL Constants

-The following constants can be used in the [**WinBioOpenSession**](winbioopensession.md) function to specify the type of biometric unit pool to be used in the session.
+The following constants can be used in the [**WinBioOpenSession**](/windows/win32/Winbio/nf-winbio-winbioopensession?branch=master) function to specify the type of biometric unit pool to be used in the session.